dhis2/dhis2-identity/README.md

 `RGB: 255 / 255 / 255`
 `CMYK: 0 / 0 / 0 / 0`

-Is white a color?
-The debate rages on.
-White is listed here at the top of this list to reiterate how important the usage of white space is in the DHIS2 identity.
+White is listed at the top of this list to reiterate how important the usage of white space is in the DHIS2 identity.
 White space on posters, presentations and other materials communicates DHIS2 as a clean, confident and modern entity, an important part of the new identity.
-Do not be afriad to leave generous white space in all materials.
+Leave generous white space in all materials.
 The main color of most DHIS2 materials should be white.

 ### DHIS2 Accent